 Why is a computer for students important in a computer set?

 No component is strong in the absolute sense.
-Computers for students are only truly "worth the money" when they handle the exact tasks you do every day.
+Computers for students are only truly "worth the money" when they properly handle the work you do every day.
 If you use a computer for the office, your priorities may be completely different from gamers.
 If you work in accounting, video editing, coding, livestreaming or sales, the evaluation method will also be different.
 Therefore, the best way to read a component is to always ask yourself: if I lack or choose the wrong component, what problems will I most likely encounter when using it?

 Instructions for choosing a computer for students